spham395/05-Python-Programming/05_oop/lab5d.md

 ## Additional:

 * Convert it to a racing game

+## Bonus Lab: _Janken Pon!_

+Create a game of Rock, Paper, Scissors using classes.